Renee Harris: Titanic

 After boarding Carpathia, Harris composed herself enough to request that a message be sent to family and associates informing them she was safe and was still hopeful about the safety of Mr. Harris.
 When Carpathia arrived in New York on April 18, Harris was met by her father-in-law, brother, and the family doctor.
 Her first words to those who greeted her were, "I have come back alone."
 Harris remembered very little of what happened during the next two months.
 Her sister, Edna, spoke for her at a news interview; she attended a Masonic memorial service for her husband at the Hudson Theatre, but had no recollection of being there.
 She continued to hope that her husband's body would be recovered and identified; Harris' brother traveled to Halifax to try to locate his brother-in-law's body.
 His remains were never recovered, despite the promise of a substantial reward.
 Harris later sued the White Star Line for $1 million for the death of her husband; she received only a fraction of this amount.
 (Note: When the claims were settled, White Star limited a maximum claim to $50,000.
 The agreement was reached in 1915; there were no payments until 1916.
 White Star claimed it had limited liability and would be paying six times as much as it believed was due under such an agreement.)

+Despite her troubles with the White Star Line, Harris came to admire the conduct of Fifth Officer Harold Lowe.
+She later gave an interview specifically to bring attention to Lowe's actions.
+Aboard Carpathia and again in New York City, she tried to offer him a monetary award which he turned down both times, saying merely that he did his duty.
+Harris instead sent a set of nautical instruments, including a sextant, a telescope, and binoculars, to an event in Lowe's hometown where he was being honored, each inscribed with the phrase "The real hero of the Titanic."
+In 1932, Harris would again note of Lowe in an article that he had stood out in her memory as "one of the finest men it has been my privilege to meet."